Today’s Guest: Robert Ulrich, casting director, “Glee,” “The Glee Project”

 “Cop Rock”?
 Uh, no.

-ROBERT ULRICH audio excerpt: “I had met Darren Criss for the role of Finn.
+ROBERT ULRICH podcast excerpt: “I had met Darren Criss for the role of Finn.
 He obviously wasn’t right for Finn at all.
 But I hit it off with him immediately because he’s the greatest guy you’ve ever met.
 Then he came in for the role of the quadriplegic football player.
 But it wasn’t until Blaine came along that there was the right role for Ryan to meet him… Through that process, I did watch the Harry Potter musical.
 He’s an amazingly talented kid.”

 Ryan Murphy, the creator of “Glee,” obviously deserves a lot of credit for putting together the right elements.
 But, apparently, so does Ulrich.
 He was respvonsible for parsing the talent through auditions and helping Murphy see who could do what – and sustain their talents through a grueling network production schedule.